Congressional District # 13

-U.S. EPA deleted the Carter Industrials site from the NPL on March 25, 1997.
-Because the site was cleaned up to a PCB level that is protective for residential use (1 ppm), no additional cleanup work has been necessary since the deletion and no site Five Year Reviews are required.
+EPA deleted the Carter Industrials site from the NPL on March 25, 1997.
+Because PCBs were cleaned up to a level that is protective for residential use (1 ppm), no additional cleanup work is needed and no five year reviews are required to be conducted at the site.

 Property ReuseThe Carter Industrials site is ready for unrestricted re-use.